Threepud/Sketchup-Blocks/README.md

 Sketchup-Blocks
 ===============

-Sketchup Blocks project for the CSIR Internet of Things research group
+Sketchup Blocks project for the CSIR Internet of Things research group.

+Read more about the Sketchup Blocks project at the developer blog: http://sketchupblocks.wordpress.com/

 We're making use of the General Public License.
 This makes our software free which everyone can redistrobute and and change under the conditions of the license.